-w.proxyvote.com.

-HORNBECK OFFSHORE SERVICES, INC.

-ANNUAL MEETING OF STOCKHOLDERS

-JUNE 16, 2016

-THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS
+HORNBECK OFFSHORE SERVICES, INC. ANNUAL MEETING OF STOCKHOLDERS JUNE 16, 2016 THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS

-wers of s ares of C ockholde holder(s) hereby appoint(s) Todd M. Hornbeck, James O. Harp, Jr. and Mark S. Myrtue, or an substitution, and hereby authorizes them to represent and to vote, as designated on the reve Common Stock of Hornbeck Offshore Services, Inc. that the stockholder(s) are entitled to voters to be held at 9:00 a.m.
-Central Time on June 16, 2016, at the Hornbeck Offshore Services 103 Northpark Boulevard, Covington, Louisiana 70433 and any adjournment or postponement. erse side of this ballot, all of the ote at the Annual Meeting of es, Inc. corporate training room
+The stockholder(s) hereby appoint(s) Todd M. Hornbeck, James O. Harp, Jr. and Mark S. Myrtue, or any of them, as proxies, with full powers of substitution, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common Stock of Hornbeck Offshore Services, Inc. that the stockholder(s) are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 a.m.
+Central Time on June 16, 2016, at the Hornbeck Offshore Services, Inc. corporate training room located at 103 Northpark Boulevard, Covington, Louisiana 70433 and any adjournment or postponement thereof.

-RECTION DXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE STOCKHOONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEER THE BOARD OF DIRECTORS, AND FOR PROPOSALS 2 AND 3.
+THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE STOCKHOLDER(S).
+IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEES LISTED ON THE REVERSE SIDE FOR THE BOARD OF DIRECTORS, AND FOR PROPOSALS 2 AND 3.

-PLEASI SE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENC LOSED REPLY ENVELOPE.
+PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE.

-Addr lress change/comments:
+Address change/comments: